rajulshakya777/Self-Balancing-Bot-/README.md

 It is the two wheeled robot which moves forward with balancing itself vertically straight position.

 Components required:
-1.Self balancing robot chassis
+Self balancing robot chassis,
-2.Arduino Mega2560,Gyro sensor
+Arduino Mega2560,Gyro sensor,
-3.Two Johnson motors,Motor driver
-4.Two wheels
-5.Wires
+Two Johnson motors,
+Motor driver,
+Two wheels,
+Wires,
-6.DC Power supply(12 volt) and other material if requires.
+DC Power supply(12 volt) and other material if requires.

 Mechanical Structure:
 The bot consists of 2 platforms which have  arduino, IMU, motor driver mounted on it.